Tadataka Unno, Born in Tokyo in 1980.

 In November and December, performed with trio members Danton Boller and Jerome Jennings at the Blue Note Tokyo, Cotton Club, and Sapporo City Jazz Club to great acclaim.

-He has performed with so many greats such as: Roy Hargrove, Jimmy Cobb, John Pizzarelli, Winard Harper, Frank Wess, Clifton Anderson, Joe Wilder, Jimmy Heath, George Coleman, Houston Person, Slide Hampton, Scott Hamilton, Harry Allen, Al Foster, George Mraz, Ray Drummond, Steve Jordan, Steve Williams, Chuck Redd, Chuck Riggs, Ralph Moore, Donald Harrison, Vincent Herring, Javon Jackson, Antoine Roney, Eric Alexander, Buster Williams, David Williams, Curtis Lundy, Hassan J.J.
-Shakur, Essiet Okon Essiet, Jim Cammack, Gerald Cannon, John Webber, Willie Jones III, Victor See Yuen, Tony Middleton, Annie Ross, Mary Stallings, Roberta Gambarini, Jazzmeia Horn, Wallace Roney, Eddie Henderson, Dave Pike, Steve Nelson, Nicki Parrott, Steve Abshire, Russell Malone, Peter Bernstein, Eddie Allen, Patrick O'Leary, Peter Washington, Kenny Washington, Johnathan Blake, Danton Boller, David Wong, Yasushi Nakamura, Jerome Jennings, Dezron Douglas, Jovan Alexander, Jonathan Barber, Ben Solomon, Kojo Roney and others.
+He has performed with so many greats such as: Roy Hargrove, Jimmy Cobb, John Pizzarelli, Winard Harper, Frank Wess, Sadao Watanabe, Clifton Anderson, Joe Wilder, Jimmy Heath, George Coleman, Houston Person, Slide Hampton, Eddie Henderson, Wallace Roney, Scott Hamilton, Harry Allen, Al Foster, George Mraz, Ray Drummond, Steve Jordan, Steve Williams, Chuck Redd, Chuck Riggs, Ralph Moore, Donald Harrison, Vincent Herring, Javon Jackson, Antoine Roney, Eric Alexander, Bob Cranshaw, Buster Williams, David Williams, Curtis Lundy, Hassan J.J.
+Shakur, Essiet Okon Essiet, Jim Cammack, Gerald Cannon, John Webber, Willie Jones III, Victor See Yuen, Tony Middleton, Annie Ross, Mary Stallings, Roberta Gambarini, Jazzmeia Horn, Dave Pike, Steve Nelson, Nicki Parrott, Yoshiaki Masuo, Steve Abshire, Russell Malone, Peter Bernstein, Eddie Allen, Patrick O'Leary, Peter Washington, Kenny Washington, Johnathan Blake, Danton Boller, David Wong, Yasushi Nakamura, Jerome Jennings, Dezron Douglas, Jovan Alexander, Jonathan Barber, Ben Solomon, Kojo Roney and others.

 Unno continues to be nourished and inspired by this ongoing exchange with generations of artists.
 These impressions are lasting - Tadataka was with his mentor Hank Jones in 2010 at the end of his 91-year life and endeavors to fulfill his duty by following in his mentor's footsteps and pursuing his own music.